Limited-Time Offer: Experience DIRECTV® Free for 3 Months

 Most public buildings were built in the early 50s and 60s, so the materials used will likely be an obstacle for cell phone signals.

-A cellular amplifier can help cell phone signals travel through building materials and give your campus residents a clearer signal with better audio.
+cellular amplifier can help cell phone signals travel through building materials and give your campus residents a clearer signal with better audio.

-Adequate donor signal reduce noise.
+Adequate donor signal reduces noise.

 Amplifiers add “noise” to the existing noise floor from the donor signal.
 This signal will travel from campus units and boost call clarity between 6 dB and 8 dB’s, which increases the signal-to-noise ratio.